Stacy Curtis: Books

 Six months after graduating from Western Kentucky University, he began employment July 1996 at The Times of Northwest Indiana, where he drew five to seven editorial cartoons each week for ten years.
 He was let go from that position in 2006, at a time when newspapers were eliminating their editorial cartoonists, leaving approximately 80 full-time editorial cartoonists in the United States.

 Curtis then began a new career as a children's book illustrator, eventually illustrating more than 25 children's books, including a New York Times Best Seller, Sean Covey's The 7 Habits of Happy Kids, a version of Stephen Covey's The Seven Habits of Highly Effective People simplified for children.

 His clients include BowTie Press, the Chicago Tribune, Cricket, Highlights, Innovative Kids, Scholastic, Simon & Schuster and Standard Publishing.

 Comic strips

-On March 26, 2012, he became the inker of the daily Cul de Sac comic strip.
+On March 26, 2012, Curtis became the inker of the daily Cul de Sac comic strip.
 The first Sunday strip inked by Curtis was published June 17, 2012.
+Curtis' tenure on Cul de Sac ended with the strip's conclusion in September 2012.

 Curtis lives with his wife Jann in Oak Lawn, Illinois, where he lectures on creativity at schools and libraries, noting, "I visit several elementary schools every year and give presentations about being an illustrator and the importance of reading, drawing and being creative."